top of page

 How much does the program cost?

-The cost of the program can vary somewhat depending on how many participants there are, as some of the costs are shared between the group (so a bigger group = lower costs).
-The estimated cost for the 2024 program (including programming, local guide, driver and private bus, food, water and accommodations) is $2200-$2900 plus airfare.
+The cost of the program can vary year-to-year depending on how many participants there are, as some of the costs are shared between the group (so a bigger group = lower costs).
+The estimated cost for the 2025 program (including programming, local guide, driver and private bus, food, water and accommodations) is $2500 plus airfare.

 What are the language requirements?